Background

 We can begin again if we have a mind to.

 I started painting abstracts later in life when the desire to create more spontaneously could no longer be contained.
-When I put aside the planning and constrictions of realistic subjects, space was created allowing me to "be here now" in the inspirational flow.
+When the planning and constrictions of realistic subjects were put aside, space was created for being in the inspirational flow.
 It took courage, trust and a willingness to witness what surfaced, knowing that it might not be easy to understand or explain.

 Being authentic requires the peeling back of layers built up from a lifetime of conformity.
 To paint in this manner is truly an ongoing adventure.

-My first two positions in the professional world were as a space planner for
+My first positions in the professional world were as a space planner for

 an architectural firm and a commercial furniture specifier.